 The revelation of an exceptional terroir

-In 2021, Château Quintus became one of Saint-Emilion’s largest properties, now stretching across 45 hectares (111 acres), 42 (104 acres) of which under vine.
+In 2021, Château Quintus became one of Saint-Emilion’s largest properties, now stretching across 45 hectares (111 acres), including 42 hectares (104 acres) of vineyards.
 The addition of these renowned terroirs gives the winemaking teams an even wider palette for creating their blends from the most stringent selection of grapes.